Thursday, July 11, 2024

 If you are a meat lover (which I am) buying larger quantities make sense to a certain point.
 For example, you don't want to buy so much meat that you eventually can't fit in your freezer or fridge and end up wasting because you can't eat through it.

-I personally don't believe in buying a second freezer (as it could contribute to a slightly higher electrical bill) to buy excess meat products unless of course if you have a very large family.
+I personally don't believe in buying a second freezer (as it could contribute to a slightly higher electrical bill) to store excess meat products unless of course if you have a very large family.
+If you ball park cost of second freezer, electricity wise could be maybe 10 bucks a month more, so $120 a year more; 5 years means a whopping $600 more.

 Thank you for reading my blog, I hope you have found at least one thing that could save you money.